-Japan Real Estate Investment Corporation ("JRE") has no employees in accordance with the prohibition on having employees under the Act on Investment Trusts and Investment Corporations of Japan, and relies on Japan Real Estate Asset Management Co., Ltd. (the "Asset Manager") to manage and operate the properties in the portfolio.
+Japan Real Estate Investment Corporation ("JRE") promotes environmental and social characteristics but does not have as its objective a sustainable investment within the meaning of Article 9(1) of Regulation (EU) 2019/2088.
+JRE has no employees in accordance with the prohibition on having employees under the Act on Investment Trusts and Investment Corporations of Japan, and relies on Japan Real Estate Asset Management Co., Ltd. (the "Asset Manager") to manage and operate the properties in JRE's portfolio.
 The Asset Manager and JRE are hereinafter referred to collectively as "we," "us" or "our" unless noted otherwise.
 References to "fiscal year" or "FY" are to the 12 months began or beginning April 1 of the year specified in line with the fiscal year of the Asset Manager, unless noted otherwise.